rux616/karabiner-windows-mode/README.md

 so they should be easy(ish) to understand.
 Contact me if you have improvement suggestions.

-Due to Terminal and iTerm2 being terminal emulators, they should receive raw inputs and handle them themselves.
+There are some applications, such as terminal emulators and virtual machines, that should receive raw inputs and handle them themselves.
 To that end, almost all shortcuts no longer apply to these applications.
-As such, the notes will no longer specify that the specific shortcut does not apply to Terminal/iTerm2 as that is now the default state.
-Instead, they will note when a shortcut still applies even in the terminal emulator applications.
+As such, the notes will no longer specify that the specific shortcut does not apply to the excepted applications as that is now the default state.
+Instead, they will note when a shortcut still applies.

+Excepted Applications:
+* Terminal Emulators
+  * Terminal
+  * iTerm2
+* Virtual Machines
+  * VirtualBox VMs (not the VirtualBox manager application)

 ### Navigation Keys
 | Input Key | Input Modifier(s) | Output Key | Output Modifier(s) | Notes |